ivanitlearning/AWS-Associate-Courses/README.md

 - When you allocate a gateway endpoint to a subnet, a ***prefix list*** is added to the route table.
 The target is the gateway endpoint.
 Any traffic destined for S3, goes via the gateway endpoint.
 The gateway endpoint is highly available for all AZs in a region by default.
 - With a gateway endpoint you set which subnet will be used with it and it will configure automatically.
 A gateway endpoint is a VPC gateway object.
-- Endpoint policy controls what things can be connected to by that endpoint.
 - Gateway endpoints can only be used to access services in the same region.
 Can't access cross-region services.
 You cannot, for instance, access an S3 bucket located in the `ap-southeast-2` region from a gateway endpoint in the `us-east-1` region.
 - Prevent Leaky Buckets: S3 buckets can be set to private only by allowing access ONLY from a gateway endpoint.
 For anything else, the _implicit deny_ will apply.
-- Configure endpoint policy to control what the Gateway Endpoint can be used for.
+- Configure **endpoint policy** to control what the Gateway Endpoint can be used for.
+  - You can configure specific S3 bucket policies but this requires setup for every S3 bucket.

 **Exam note:** Gateway endpoints only accessible from inside that specific VPC.